 Canvas, rubber-soled sneakers such as All Stars, Vans and others are a great option to keep your feet cool and can be easily dressed up with some sand or navy chinos and a white shirt.
 They can be elevated to a smart/casual look with minimum effort with these Dickies chinos and before you know it you’ve nailed your summer business attire.

 Boat shoes are a great alternative to trainers if you’re looking for something slightly more smart-casual.
-But remember, try not to wear them with socks or if you don’t like the feeling of wearing shoes on naked feet, make sure you wear a pair of rich cotton invisible socks.
+But remember, try not to wear them with socks or if you don’t like the feeling of wearing shoes on naked feet, make sure you wear a pair of rich cotton invisible socks. these are lighter and perfect for summer while also look smart and suitable for the smart casual office.

 You can never do wrong with a classic pair of desert boots.
 They will suit any occasion you might find yourself in so you can go to your barbeque straight from the office without having to bring a change of shoes with you.
+Suitable for both the summer and winter months, investing in a pair is definitely worth your time.

 How to Wear Pants in the Summer